Temple Beth Am Podcasts

 Rabbi-Cantor Hilary Chorney offers up short bursts of meditation infused with imagery, wisdom, and the rhythms of our Jewish calendar, including selected verses from the Torah.
 Many of these meditations are performed in sitting positions; some standing.
 Simply find yourself a comfortable space and let Rabbi-Cantor Chorney's voice and direction guide you into a world of serenity and tranquility.

-• Antisemitism — The World's Oldest Conspiracy Theory - Session 11
+• Antisemitism — The World's Oldest Conspiracy Theory - Session 13 - Martin Luther - Part 2

 In Rabbi Rembaum's continuing series, he explores the rise and evolution of antisemitism, defined simply as “hatred toward Jews” (IHRA — International Holocaust Remembrance Alliance).
 The learning is text based and emphasizes interactive discussion.
 There is some lecturing, primarily to provide historical background.
 The sessions are organized chronologically: 1.
 Greek and Roman sources through the lens of Josephus Flavius, 2.
 Christian and Muslim writings through the 16th century, and 3. the rise and evolution of secular antisemitism from the 19th through the 21st centuries.

-This is the first class in the second series studying the Book of the prophet Amos.
-This session focuses on Amos Chapter 5.
+This is the fourth class in the second series studying the Book of the prophet Amos.
+This session focuses on Amos Chapter 6 verses 9 and following.
 Amos was active in the mid-eighth century BCE (ca. 750 BCE).
 He lived in the kingdom of Judah, in a town called Tekoa, some ten miles south of Jerusalem.
 Although he was from the Southern Kingdom, his prophecies focused on Israel, the Northern Kingdom.
 Unlike many of the other prophets, his primary charges against Israel dealt with injustice and immorality.
 Paganism, for Amos, was a secondary issue.
 Amos was a master of rhetorical argument, and his powerful use of metaphors is classical.

-Rabbinic Intern Aviva Frank's Shabbat Teaching at Temple Beth Am, Los Angeles, April 26, 2025.
+Rabbi-Cantor Hillary Chorny's Shabbat Teaching at Temple Beth Am, Los Angeles, May 17, 2025.

 (Youtube)